giuliachiola/super-blog-content/til/nodejs/json-add-comment.md

 "_____________________________CSS_____________________________": "",
 ```

-Using this key:value pair separator you can tidy a long and complex JSON as _scripts_ in `package.json`
+Using this `key:value` pair separator you can tidy a long and complex JSON, for example _"scripts"_ object in `package.json`

 ```json
 {